Existence, uniqueness, and energy scaling of 2+1 dimensional continuum model for stepped epitaxial surfaces with elastic effects: The modified continuum model

 In this section, we first briefly review the 2+1 dimensional continuum model for the evolution of stepped epitaxial surfaces under elastic effects obtained in Ref.~\cite{Xu2009Derivation}.
-We then present a modified form of the energy and accordingly the evolution equation by regularization to eliminate nonconvexity of a local contribution to the total energy, which is critical in the proofs of existence and uniqueness of solutions of the equilibrium and evolution equations.
-In order to employ the gradient flow framework in the proofs, we also introduce an equivalent evolution equation using a new variable instead of original one using surface height.
-With all these preliminaries, we state the main analysis results of this paper.
+We then present a modified form of the energy and accordingly the evolution equation to fix the inaccurate formulation of the energy in the small $|\nabla h|$ regime based on the underlying physics.
+This modification eliminates the possible illposedness due to the nonconvexity (in terms of the gradient of the surface) of the energy functional.
+Finally, in order to employ the gradient flow framework in the proofs, we also introduce an equivalent evolution equation using a new variable instead of original one using surface height.